pcmillerAcme/docs/source/index.md

 If you have feedback or questions on this documentation, or if you are interested in purchasing bulk quantity near real time animated codes or QR codes through ACME's API, please contact [sales@acme.codes](mailto:sales@acme.codes?subject=From%20RTD:%20Interest%20in%20ACME%20Web%20Service)

-Certain design and architectural features of this service are patent pending.
+Certain design and architectural features of this service are patented under [US 10,083,535 B2](https://patents.google.com/patent/US10083535B2).

 'QR Code' is a registered trademark of DENSO WAVE INCORPORATED